MobilePayDev/MobilePayDev.github.io/docs/payment-points-api.md

 After signing up to use [Payments API](/docs/payments-refunds/create-payments), merchant needs to create a payment point.

 Single business can have multiple payment points.
-Each payment point is as a location, and it has a MobilePay-assigned payment point ID.
-Establishing multiple payment points is optional, but useful for reporting and tracking sales over time.
+Each payment point is as a location and it has a MobilePay-assigned `PaymentPointId`.
+Establishing multiple payment points is optional but useful for reporting and tracking sales over time.
 Most customer-related transactions must be to a specific payment point in the API call.

 ## Management of payment points